 7 experimental labs will be created, where special attention is placed on developing and testing individual capacity building and social skills of support.
 The labs represent a safe place where participants can experience alternative ways of responding to push and pull factors of social polarisation and extremism.
 The main focus shall be placed on internalizing and further facilitating learning by others of practical, hands-on strategies and personal skills of conflict resolution, peace building, critical thinking, anger management, proportionate response, etc.

 Each lab will accommodate 14-21 participants with different background (vulnerable community members, civil society, teachers, social assistants, psychologists, law enforcement and security experts) being those categories represented in a proportional ratio.
-Each lab will have a duration of 8 hours, comprising multiple sessions dedicated to different methodologies and instruments.
+Each lab will have a duration of up to 8 hours, comprising multiple sessions dedicated to different methodologies and instruments.
 Each lab session is followed by individual practice and active feedback collection transmitted to the facilitators (2 facilitators/lab).
-The labs will be cascaded in 7 countries (Italy, Malta, Greece, Spain, Romania, Austria and the Netherlands), therefore giving project team the opportunity to improve the model according to findings from previous laboratories.
+The labs will be cascaded in 6 countries (Italy, Malta, Greece, Spain, Romania and the Netherlands), therefore giving project team the opportunity to improve the model according to findings from previous laboratories.

 The experimental model will then be promoted through an onsite and online campaign (using Facebook and Twitter) thus providing effective alternative narratives of self-value and community building.
 The main objectives of this interdisciplinary approach, consolidated through prior desk literature review, expert consultation, individual interviews and focus groups with first line practitioners will thus be aimed to: